Evaluando los impactos de la cooperación universitaria al desarrollo desde el sur

 University Cooperation for Development is an important part of the “third mission” of universities.
 From a capability approach, this study investigates the perception that Latin-American university teachers, researchers and staff have as recipients of aid, about the effects of long-term university cooperation programmes with universities from the North.
 Using a combination of qualitative (Colaizzi) and quantitative (Analytic Hierarchy Process) methods, an assessment of university cooperation activities was obtained, and a categorisation and prioritisation of impacts was found.
 This impact evaluation could provide an orientation for future more effective programmes of university cooperation, from the point of view of aid recipients.

-higher education, human development, impact evaluation, mixed methods, university cooperation for development
+Keywords: higher education, human development, impact evaluation, mixed methods, university cooperation for development